camconn/llm.zig/README.md

 later version at your choosing.
 A copy of this license is located in `LICENSE.txt`.

+A copy of the Unicode Character Database (UCD) for Unicode Version 16.0.0 is included with this program for unit testing.
+A copy of the Unicode license is located in `LICENSE-UNICODE.txt`.
+The UCD file is located at `src/assets/unicode-16.0.0.txt`.

 # TODO
 - Nanogpt or mingpt
     - Probably going to do nano